manikandan-e/document/multi-host-postcode.md

 [fb-ipmi-oem](https://github.com/openbmc/fb-ipmi-oem)

-The component diagram shows the present implementation for postcode and history at high-level overview
+The below component diagram shows the present implementation for postcode and history at high-level overview
 ```ascii

 +----------------------------------+                           +--------------------+